Arthur Constantin Krebs: Life

 In 1902 Krebs invented the automatic diaphragm carburettor which gave cars continuous power during acceleration by providing a constant air-fuel ratio at all times; this also led to dramatic improvement in fuel economy.

 In 1906 Krebs traveled to the United States to plead in the Selden Case, associated with Henry Ford.

-Krebs introduced many improvements in car design: the steering wheel (1898), non-reversible steering (1898), engine balance (1898), nickel steel alloys and other special steel alloys (1901), the shock absorber (1906), multi-disc clutch (1907), the electric brake dynamometer for testing high performance engines (1905), the enveloping (globoid) Worm gear differential (1915).
+Krebs introduced many improvements in car design: the steering wheel (1898), non-reversible steering (1898), engine balance (1898), nickel steel alloys and other special steel alloys (1901), the shock absorber (1906), multi-disc clutch (1907), the electric brake dynamometer for testing high performance engines (1905), the enveloping (globoid) worm gear differential (1915).

 Also, Krebs contributed significantly to improve the Systeme Panhard (engine in front, rear wheel drive) which became universally adopted before World War II.

-In 1909, he became interested in the Knight patent (sleeve valve engine) and was first in France to build that type of engine which Panhard et Levassor would produce during the thirty years leading up to World War II.
+In 1909 Krebs became interested in the Knight patent (sleeve valve engine).
+He was also the first person in France to build that type of engine which Panhard et Levassor would produce during the thirty years leading up to World War II.

 He made contributions to automotive racing with his powerful cars and motorboats.

 In 1911 Krebs invented the first elastomeric flexible coupling (cf. John Piotrowski).
 It is known in French as the Flector joint.
 This device is still widely used today in industry for power transmission as a tyre coupling.

 The truck was meant for military and civil purposes.
-Krebs designed it in 1911, jointly with the Chatillon Co, the all-terrain truck named Tracteur Chatillon-Panhard, had four wheel drive and four wheel steering.
-Many of these trucks were used during World War I as artillery tractors.
+In 1911, jointly with the Chatillon Co, Krebs designed the Tracteur Chatillon-Panhard all-terrain truck.
+The truck had four wheel drive and four wheel steering and many were used during World War I as artillery tractors.

 Krebs also utilized his former military membership to supply the French Army with engines and vehicles including the 1904 Genty Armored car, the 1916 St Chamond tank, the Chatillon-Panhard 4x4 truck, and others.

-In 1960, the United Kingdom Antarctic Place-Names Committee (UK-APC) named "Krebs Glacier" a glacier flowing west into the head of Charlotte Bay on the west coast of Graham Land in the Antarctic continent, after the name of Arthur C. Krebs who constructed and flew, with Charles Renard, the first dirigible airship capable of steady flight under control, in 1884.
+In 1960, the United Kingdom Antarctic Place-Names Committee (UK-APC) named Krebs Glacier, a glacier flowing west into the head of Charlotte Bay on the west coast of Graham Land in the Antarctic continent, after Krebs.